CZW World Heavyweight Championship

 The CZW World Heavyweight Championship is a professional wrestling world heavyweight championship owned and promoted by the professional wrestling promotion Combat Zone Wrestling (CZW).
 It debuted on March 27, 1999 at CZW's The Staple Gun event.

 The championship is generally contested in professional wrestling matches, often with hardcore (or "ultraviolent", as CZW generally terms it) stipulations.
 There have been a total of 58 reigns among 36 different wrestlers.
-The championship is currently vacant due to Joe Gacy signing with WWE.
+The current champion is Eran Ashe who is in his first reign.

 History

 Background

 The championship was created and debuted on March 27, 1999 at CZW's The Staple Gun event, where Nick Gage defeated 20 other men in a battle royal to become the first champion.
 The championship has been defended and lost in countries other than the United States multiple times.
 The first time it changed hands on foreign soil was on April 15, 2001, when Wifebeater defeated John Zandig for the championship in Birmingham, England at a live event.
 Even though the CZW World Heavyweight Championship is supposed to only be eligible to "heavyweights" (wrestlers who weigh more than 220 lb), multiple lower-class wrestlers have held the championship.
 Wrestlers such as John Silver, Drake Younger, Nick Gage, Nick Berk, and Yoshihiro Tajiri are a few who have been storyline exceptions.